 A: Adding an outdoor adventure to your next meeting agenda in Western Montana’s Glacier Country is easy when you utilize Montana’s most notable and stunning adventure assets—rivers, mountains and lakes—along with the services of professional guides and outfitters.
-Whether the group wants have their own rodeo at a local arena or take a trail ride by horseback near Kalispell (read more about meetings in Kalispell here), a mountain biking excursion in Whitefish, float the Alberton Gorge near Missoula (learn more about meeting in Missoula here) or take a guided hike through Glacier National Park, Western Montana has professional, experienced and well-equipped guides to make group adventures easy, safe, educational and a whole lot of fun.
+Whether the group wants to have their own rodeo at a local arena or take a trail ride by horseback near Kalispell (read more about meetings in Kalispell here), a mountain biking excursion in Whitefish, float the Alberton Gorge near Missoula (learn more about meeting in Missoula here) or take a guided hike through Glacier National Park, Western Montana has professional, experienced and well-equipped guides to make group adventures easy, safe, educational and a whole lot of fun.

 Q: Montana seems to be a little more difficult to get to; how would my attendees get there, and which airports would they fly into?

 A: Traveling to Montana is easier than you might think.
-There are two airports servicing Western Montana’s Glacier Country – Missoula International Airport (MSO) and Glacier Park International Airport (FCA) in Kalispell—offering 13 direct flights from six major airline carriers.
+There are two airports servicing Western Montana’s Glacier Country – Missoula Montana Airport (MSO) and Glacier Park International Airport (FCA) in Kalispell—offering 18 direct flights from seven major airline carriers.
 Once on the ground it takes between five and 15 minutes to get to the majority of the convention hotels located in Western Montana—most of them offering free shuttles.
 Montana also has train service (Amtrak’s Empire Builder) that runs from Chicago in the Midwest to Seattle and Portland on the West Coast with stops at seven stations in Western Montana, Whitefish being the most notable for meetings.
 If driving or needing car rentals, our well-maintained highway system offers virtually traffic free travel.
 Interstate 90 runs east and west through our region, and U.S. Highway 93 runs north and south.

 Q: My clients want four- or five-star properties only; do you have those?